Where to Stay in Milan Pin 2

 1. Central Station Area: The Best Base Camp for Day Trips from Milan

 Whether you fly into Milano or arrive by train, your first stop in the city most certainly will be Milano Centrale.
-The main train station of the Italian city is a massive edifice, built in 1931 and combining a fusion of architectural styles.
+The main train station of the Italian city is a massive edifice, built in 1931 that combines a fusion of architectural styles.

 The area surrounding Milano Centrale is a great place to stay.
 You’ll be close to the largest transportation hub in the city.
 From there, you can explore any attraction at your own pace.
 It’s also the best base camp if you plan to do day trips from Milan.